 If you are living in a country with very warm climate, your Siamese points will be brighter (again, because of the enzyme that is sensitive to heat).

-Siamese Cat Behaviour and Personality
+Siamese Cat Behavior

 Their meow, intelligence, and ability to be trained make them one of the most unique types of cats.
+And so should their name be.
+If you are brainstorming for a unique name, you can find really cool names for Siamese cats on cat names portals, such as the CatNamesUnique portal.

 They are typically loyal, affectionate and can be trained, and in some ways bridge the gap between cats and dogs.